 Watch for Updates to the History of "Go Ye" Mission and Markoma

-- Rev. Solomon Mouttet, pastor of a church near Inola, Oklahoma, and his wife send out missionaries from their home southwest of Chouteau, Oklahoma, which is the beginning of an outreach program to spread the Gospel in eastern Oklahoma and Arkansas.
-This marks the beginning of what will be named "Go Ye" Mission.
+- Rev. Solomon Mouttet, chair of the Board of Directors of the Oklahoma Bible Academy and pastor of a church near Inola, Oklahoma, and his wife send out missionaries from their home southwest of Chouteau, Oklahoma.
+Rev. Mouttet and "his trusty Model A Ford" transport "workers" with the missionary effort "from place to place."
+This is the beginning of an outreach program to spread the Gospel in eastern Oklahoma and Arkansas, and marks the beginning of what will be named "Go Ye" Mission.

 - Daily Vacation Bible Schools are started for children to attend during summer months.